-With the demands of a growing congregation, the Auld Kirk had been renovated and altered many times.
-The bell first placed in the original Kirk in 1832 was removed from the belfry and placed into the new St. Paul’s Church in 1885.
-Sometime after that, the tower had been removed from the Auld Kirk, greatly altering its appearance.
+Over the years, the Auld Kirk underwent several renovations and modifications to accommodate its growing congregation.
+The bell, first installed in the original Kirk in 1832, was transferred to the new St. Paul’s Church in 1885.
+Subsequent to this, the tower was detached from the Auld Kirk, significantly altering its external appearance.

-The Auld Kirk has the distinction of being the only building in Fredericton known to have been twice moved.
-To make room for the construction of the new St. Paul’s Church, the Auld Kirk was moved to the rear of the lot.
-The church originally fronted on George Street and, in May 1882, William Price moved the Auld Kirk to its new location on York Street.
-The Auld Kirk served as a Sunday School in connection with St. Paul’s Church for the next 34 years.
-A bequeath from the Donald Fraser estate in 1916 enabled St. Paul’s to replace the Auld Kirk with a new building.
-Rather than tear down the Auld Kirk, which had been considered, the building was sold and moved to its current location.
+The Auld Kirk is unique in Fredericton’s history as the only known building to have been relocated twice.
+In preparation for the new St. Paul’s Church construction, the Auld Kirk was shifted to the lot’s rear.
+Initially positioned on George Street, the Auld Kirk was relocated to York Street by William Price in May 1882.
+For the subsequent 34 years, the Auld Kirk functioned as a Sunday School associated with St. Paul’s Church.
+A donation from the Donald Fraser estate in 1916 facilitated the replacement of the Auld Kirk with a new building.
+Instead of demolishing the Auld Kirk, it was sold and moved to its current position.

-With the removal of this building imminent, a farewell service was held in the Auld Kirk on May 28, 1916.
-The removal of this structure from York Street to Charlotte Street was the most substantial undertaking in Fredericton’s history of building relocation.
-William Gough placed the Auld Kirk in position on Charlotte Street.
-Converted to an apartment building, the Auld Kirk became and still remains known as the Kirk Apartments.
+Before its relocation, a farewell service was conducted in the Auld Kirk on May 28, 1916.
+Its move from York Street to Charlotte Street represented the most significant building relocation endeavor in Fredericton’s history, carried out by William Gough.
+Upon conversion to an apartment complex, the building retained its historical moniker and is still known today as the Kirk Apartments.

 This post has already been read 3367 times!